shivam-72/shivam-72/README.md

 - 👋 Hi, I’m @shivam-72
 - 👀 I’m interested in ... web development
 - 🌱 I’m currently learning ... very hard.
-- 💞️ I’m looking to collaborate on ... it companies
+- 💞️ I’m looking to collaborate on ...
+It companies
 - 📫 How to reach me ...Email- shivamsinha7277@gmail.com

 <!---